-Starting with one of the best LG TVs for gaming when searching for a new gaming-focused screen is a sound and solid approach.
-Plainly put, you should buy an LG OLED if you have the budget.
-It will transform the way you experience movies, Netflix and, most importantly, gaming.
+If you're on the hunt for a new gaming-focused TV, starting with one of the best LG TVs is a sound and solid approach.
+If you had to push us we would say that, if you have the budget, you should buy an LG OLED TV.
+It will transform the way you experience movies, Netflix and, most importantly, games.
 OLED technology produces the best black levels possible which means black really is black.
+It is really staggering what a difference this makes, too.
 Picture a scene where you are deep underwater and the surrounding area is completely, utterly and totally dark, void of all natural light.
-That's the depth of black I'm getting at.
 If you play games on an older LCD panel, the black surrounding you won’t be black.
-It will have a touch of gray in it, and it'll be slightly - ever so slightly - light.
-In fact, that’s the biggest reasons gamers love OLED, and it ensures a bunch of our best gaming TVs are OLEDs.
+It will have a touch of gray in it, and it'll be slightly light.
+In fact, that’s the biggest reasons gamers love OLED, and a bunch of our best gaming TVs are OLEDs.

-If you switch off the lights in your living room and there is a very dark scene in let’s say Resident Evil 7 - you will feel the horror, because nothing distracts you.
-On most, especially inexpensive LCD sets the dark will not be quite dark enough - it will have that element of gray in it.
-OLED panels are able to give a very strong contrast between parts of a scene that are in complete darkness versus those that are colored.
-But, is OLED superior to the competition?
+If you switch off the lights in your living room and there is a very dark scene in let’s say Resident Evil 7 - you will feel the horror, because nothing distracts you and the immersion is enormously increased.
+It's not all about the darkness though as OLED panels do colours extremely well and their high-end HDR tech ensures this is some of the best going.
+As a result, OLED panels are able to give a very strong contrast between parts of a scene that are in complete darkness versus those that are colored.
+But, is OLED totally superior to the competition?

 The pros and cons of OLED technology